 Copycat Crockpot Trader Joe’s Vegetarian Harvest Chili

 Trader Joe’s always seems to nail it with the pumpkin products, and their Harvest Chili is no exception.

 Described as a chili that’s made with black beans, butternut squash, cauliflower, sweet potatoes and simmered with pumpkin puree and chili spices, it tastes like a somewhat traditional vegetarian chili with a little hint of pumpkin.
-It’s really delicious, and like I said, I was determined to recreate it as an easy family meal.
+It’s really delicious, totally hearty, and like I said, I was determined to recreate it as an easy family meal.